wir3z/hubitat/owntracks-hubitat/README.md

 	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
 - Google Maps API key for combined family location map:
 	- Paste the API key provided into the box.
-- Scale value for the mobile browser when in portrait mode.
-	- When the phone is in Portrait mode, the map is displayed with small fonts.
-This scaler increases the zoom of the map in portrait mode to match that of landscape mode.
 - Map will only auto-zoom to fit members within this distance from home or a member.
 	- Entering 0 will allow the map to zoom out to fit all members.
 Entering a distance will limit the amount of zoom.
 	- If the member name is appended to the end of the Google Family Map URL, that member will be used for the auto-zoom distance check.